 ** Sender is operated by the publisher of this article.
 Reviewed using the same methodology as all other platforms.

-What is Not Included at Entry Price
+What is Not Included in the Entry Price

-PlatformNot included in the entry price
+ProviderNot included in the entry price

 SenderBranding remains on free plan; no dedicated IPs on lower tiers; advanced deliverability diagnostics and controls limited to higher plans